History of the Puritans in North America

-In the early 17th century, thousands of English Puritans colonized North America, almost all in New England.
+In the early 17th century, thousands of English Puritans settled in North America, almost all in New England.
 Puritans were intensely devout members of the Church of England who believed that the Church of England was insufficiently reformed, retaining too much of its Roman Catholic doctrinal roots, and who therefore opposed royal ecclesiastical policy.
-Most Puritans were "non-separating Puritans" who did not advocate setting up separate congregations distinct from the Church of England; these were later called Nonconformists.
-A small minority of Puritans were "separating Puritans" who advocated setting up congregations outside the Church.
-The Pilgrims were a Separatist group, and they established the Plymouth Colony in 1620.
+Most Puritans were "non-separating Puritans" who believed there should be an established church and did not advocate setting up separate congregations distinct from the Church of England; these were later called Nonconformists.
+A small minority of Puritans were "separating Puritans" who advocated for local, doctrinally similar, church congregations but no state established church.
+The Pilgrims, unlike most of New England's puritans, were a Separatist group, and they established the Plymouth Colony in 1620.
 Puritans went chiefly to New England, but small numbers went to other English colonies up and down the Atlantic.

 Puritans played the leading roles in establishing the Massachusetts Bay Colony in 1629, the Saybrook Colony in 1635, the Connecticut Colony in 1636, and the New Haven Colony in 1638.
 The Colony of Rhode Island and Providence Plantations was established by settlers expelled from Massachusetts because of their unorthodox religious opinions.
 Puritans were also active in New Hampshire before it became a crown colony in 1691.
-Puritanism ended early in the 18th century and before 1740 was replaced by the much milder Congregational church.
+Puritanism as a powerful force weakened early in the 18th century and before 1740 was replaced by the much milder Congregational church.

 Background (1533–1630)

 Puritanism was a Protestant movement that emerged in 16th-century England with the goal of transforming it into a godly society by reforming or purifying the Church of England of all remaining Roman Catholic teachings and practices.
 During the reign of Elizabeth I, Puritans were for the most part tolerated within the established church.
 Like Puritans, most English Protestants at the time were Calvinist in their theology, and many bishops and Privy Council members were sympathetic to Puritan objectives.
 The major point of controversy between Puritans and church authorities was over liturgical ceremonies Puritans thought too Catholic, such as wearing clerical vestments, kneeling to receive Holy Communion, and making the sign of the cross during baptism.

 During the reign of James I, most Puritans were no longer willing to wait for further church reforms and separated from the Church of England.
-Since the law required everyone to attend parish services, these Separatists were vulnerable to criminal prosecution and some such as Henry Barrow and John Greenwood were executed.
+Since the law required everyone to attend parish services, these Separatists were vulnerable to criminal prosecution, and some such as Henry Barrowe and John Greenwood were executed.
 To escape persecution and worship freely, some Separatists migrated to the Netherlands.
 Nevertheless, most Puritans remained within the Church of England.

-Under Charles I, Calvinist teachings were undermined and bishops became less tolerant of Puritan views and more willing to enforce the use of controversial ceremonies.
-New controls were placed on Puritan preaching, and some ministers were suspended or removed from their livings.
+Under Charles I, Calvinist teachings were undermined, and bishops became less tolerant of Puritan views and more willing to enforce the use of controversial ceremonies.
+Controls were placed on Puritan preaching, and some ministers were suspended or removed from their livings.
 Increasingly, many Puritans concluded that they had no choice but to emigrate.